ecomba/osx-setup/README.md

 This is a set of installation scripts that will get my environment going.

+**WARNING!!!**
+_This installation script is not ready yet and has not been tested on any "empty" environment.
+I am just setting everything up to make sure I don't forget anything._

 ## What will this do

 - Install homebrew and install the needed formulae.